 Add a new fill for your text and select it.
 Place it on top of the existing fills and apply your second pattern from the Swatches panel, and then go to Effect > Distort & Transform > Transform.
 Set both Move sliders to -5 px and then click OK.

 Select the existing stroke from the Appearance panel, set the color to R=22 G=1 B=80 and increase the Weight to 4 px, and then go to Effect > Path > Offset Path.
 Set the Offset to -2 px and click OK, and then go to Effect > Distort & Transform > Transform.
 Set both Move sliders to -10 px and click OK.

 Finally, make sure that your pop art text is still selected and keep focusing on the Appearance panel.
-For the beginning, click that Type text from the top of the panel to make sure that the effect which you're about to add will distort the entire text effect.
+First, click that Type text from the top of the panel to make sure that the effect that you're about to add will distort the entire text effect.

 Go to 3D and Materials > 3D (Classic) > Rotate (Classic).
 Enter the settings shown below and then click OK to apply this final effect.